Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 It took me years to warm up to hiking for fun, but once I dipped my toes into the Outing Club, I was yanked into the scene.
 ROC organizes trips nearly every weekend and I will always remember my first hikes into the Adirondacks and the local Taconic Range.
 Having those nearby outdoor experiences to grow and make mistakes in a safe and supportive way led to me spending extensive time in nature in my twenties.
 That time truly ended up being a highlight.

-::UButton{label="Visit ROC Website" to="https://outing.org/" target="_blank" variant="ghost" size="xs" trailing-icon="i-heroicons-arrow-top-right-on-square"}
+::UButton{label="Visit ROC Website" to="https://outing.org/" target="_blank" variant="ghost" size="xs" trailing-icon="i-mdi-arrow-top-right-bold-box-outline"}
 ::

 ## References